wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/spark-motor-controller.png
   :width: 400

-The `SPARK motor controller <https://www.revrobotics.com/rev-11-1200/>`__ from REV Robotics is an inexpensive brushed DC motor controller.
+The `SPARK Motor Controller <https://www.revrobotics.com/rev-11-1200/>`__ from REV Robotics is an inexpensive brushed DC motor controller.
 The SPARK is controlled using the PWM interface.
 Limit switches may be wired directly to the SPARK to limit motor travel in one or both directions.

 Victor SP
 ^^^^^^^^^